 Lowcountry South Carolina is a land of romance, mystery, and complex natural and cultural entanglement.
 In class we read writers inspired by their time in the marshes and barrier islands of the Lowcountry, as well as writing from multiple disciplines that helps us understand the history, culture, and ecology of the region.

-Over Spring Break we will travel to coastal South Carolina, near Charleston, for a week of paddling kayaks and learning, featuring visits with local writers and to historical sites, and exploration of the varied landscapes of Low Country South Carolina, from cypress swamps and tidal marshes to barrier islands.
-This is the most wildlife rich of the Adventure Literature field trips: The class often sees dolphins, alligators, lizards, owls and eagles, and we occasionally sight river otters, swallow-tailed kites, and the rare red-cockaded woodpecker.
+Over Spring Break we travel to coastal South Carolina, near Charleston, for a week of paddling kayaks and learning, featuring visits with local writers, journeys to historical sites, and exploration of the varied landscapes of the southeastern Atlantic coast.
+This is the most wildlife rich of the Adventure Literature field trips: dolphins, alligators, lizards, owls and eagles are among the animals we frequently encounter, and we occasionally sight river otters, swallow-tailed kites, and the rare red-cockaded woodpecker.

 Late-February: A day of kayak instruction and training in the pool at McCoy Natatorium

 March, during Spring Break: Low Country expedition with Nature Adventure Outfitters of Awendaw, SC, the premier kayak outfitters in the Charleston area (https://kayakcharlestonsc.com/).

 ENG 181C, in conjunction with KINES 001 603, meets every Tuesday of the spring semester from 6:00-8:00PM.
 In late February, we have on-campus kayak training at McCoy Natatorium on a Sunday evening.
 We spend spring break in South Carolina, exploring the region by kayak, meeting with authors and activists, and getting a stronger sense of the history, culture, and ecology that inform the literature we study.

 Readings may be drawn from some of the following:

 - Jennifer Ackerman, Notes from the Shore (New York: Penguin, 1996)